The boy from Greece who became Celtic's main man

 Brisbane Roar took him on in 2009 and he created what some seasoned observers say is the best club side in the history of the Australian game.
 Fast and furious, never-stop football.
 That philosophy didn't start in Glasgow in 2021.

-He won the league in 2011 and 2012, went to Melbourne Victory and then to the Socceroos, saw his team competing at the World Cup in 2014, won the Asian Cup in 2015, rebuilt his team and got the Socceroos to the World Cup in 2018.
+He won the league in 2011 and 2012, went to Melbourne Victory and then to the Socceroos, saw his team compete at the World Cup in 2014, won the Asian Cup in 2015, rebuilt the side and got them to another World Cup in 2018.

 Japan beckoned.
 Not only did he win the J-League with Yokohama Marinos, he also soaked up all the knowledge in the world about a market that would prove spectacularly helpful in his next job - Celtic.

-He's passed away now, but Jim Postecoglou is and will always be the key to his son.
+He has passed away now, but Jim Postecoglou is and will always be the key to his son.

-"The root and foundation of who I am is no longer by my side," he wrote in the Athletes Voice.
+"The root and foundation of who I am is no longer by my side," the Celtic boss wrote in the Athletes Voice.
 "Where is the purpose now?
 His voice is in my head.
 The flame he lit is still there.
 I need to keep honouring his sacrifices."

 As interesting as it is to hear his thoughts every week about players and games, Postecoglou is never more compelling than when talking about the things that shaped him.

 "I am not going to take this for granted because I know how hard my mum and dad worked.
 They sacrificed their whole life for me to be here.

-I don't feel like I am working every day, I feel like I am living a dream that was founded by other people's sacrifice, particularly my parents."
+"I don't feel like I am working every day, I feel like I am living a dream that was founded by other people's sacrifice, particularly my parents."

-That's deep and it's powerful and his work has taken him to a double last season, probably a treble this season and who knows what else in whatever time he has left in Glasgow.
+That is deep and it is powerful and Postecoglou's work has taken him to a double last season, probably a treble this season and who knows what else in whatever time he has left in Glasgow.
 His story continues.

 - Our coverage of Celtic is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment